slorek/webserverlog_example/README.md

 ## Usage

+The input log file must be of a specific format: one line per logged request, with the full request path and the remote IP address only, separated by a space.

 ## Running tests

 Ensure the Gem library dependencies are installed (see above), and then execute the tests:

   `bundle exec rspec`

+## To do

+Things which could improve the application on further iterations:

+* More sanity checking of the input file
+* Options for the user to choose more output formats e.g. ascending/descending, only certain metrics
+* Use of a database server e.g. SQLite, Redis, for better performance on larger files